-Considering time and other constraints of the study, the researcher selected 100 respondents randomly.
-These were considered representation of the study population consistent with the research questions.
-The willingness of managers to give information and respondents positions in Equity bank was the major factors considered in selecting the respondents' sample.
+Considering time and other constraints of the study, the researcher will select 100 respondents randomly.
+These will consider representation of the study population consistent with the research questions in chapter one.
+The willingness of managers to give information and respondents positions in Stanbic bank will be the major factors considered in selecting the respondents sample.

-3.3.3 Data Source, Collection and Analysis
+3.4 Data Source, Collection and Analysis

-3.3.4 Data Source
+3.4.1 Data Source

-To achieve the research objective both primary and secondary data was used on the study.
-The main primary data source was in depth from interviews which was conducted on the staff and questionnaires administered to equity bank staffs.
-Secondary data sources was obtained from monographs (Text book), annual reports of commercial bank of Kenya and quarterly reports, Equity bank news letters, Equity bank Director's reports and Audited accounts, Credit registers.
+To achieve the research objective both primary and secondary data will be used on the study.

+The main primary data source will be in depth from interviews which will be conducted on the staff and questionnaires administered to Stanbic bank staffs.
+Secondary data sources will be obtained from monographs (Text book), annual reports of commercial bank of Uganda and quarterly reports, Stanbic bank news letters, Stanbic bank Director's reports and Audited accounts, Credit registers.
 Journal and other publications to provide a yardstick against responses from primary data gathered in order to deliver meaningful objective interpretation of the efficiency of the existing credit policy on the performance of the bank.

-3.3.5 Data Collection Methods and Instruments
+3.4.2 Data Collection Methods and Instruments

-3.3.5.1 Interviewing method
+3.4.2.1 Interviewing Method

-The personal interviews was carried out by the researcher as a follow up of the questionnaires so that the interviewee was aided in the areas of difficulty and seek an in depth discussion and explanation on matters missed on the questionnaires.
+The personal interviews will be carried out by the researcher as a follow up of the questionnaires so that the interviewee is aided in the areas of difficulty and seek an in depth discussion and explanation on matters missed on the questionnaires.

-3.3.5.2 Questionnaires Method
+3.4.2.2 Questionnaires Method

-Data was collected by the use of structured questionnaires designed by the researcher.
-The questionnaires were sent to the department heads, staff and other subordinate staff.
-This technique was used because all the respondents are literate.
-The major advantage of this method included; free of biased information and enough time for the respondent to consider his/her points carefully than in an interview.
+Data will be collected by the use of structured questionnaires designed by the researcher.
+The questionnaires will be sent to the department heads, staff and other subordinate staff.
+This technique will be used because all the respondents are literate.
+The major advantage of this method includes; free of biased information and enough time for the respondent to consider his/her points carefully than in an interview.

-3.3.6 Data processing and Analysis
+3.4.3 Data processing and Analysis

-Data collected was edited and analysed using percentages, tables and graphs and simple statistical modules like the central tendency, frequency distribution to assess the effects of credit management function on the performance of commercial banks.
-Quantitative data analysis was performed in relation to research question.
+Data collected will be edited and analysed using percentages, tables and graphs and simple statistical modules like the central tendency, frequency distribution to assess the effects of credit management function on the performance of commercial banks.
+Quantitative data analysis will be performed in relation to research question.

-Statistical findings were interpreted in light of the objectives of study and conclusion was made based on the literature review to attach more meaning.
+Statistical findings will be interpreted in light of the objectives of study and conclusion will be made based on the literature review to attach more meaning.

-CHAPTER FOUR

-PRESENTATION, ANALYSIS AND DISCUSSION OF FINDINGS
+CHAPTER FOUR PRESENTATION, ANALYSIS AND DISCUSSION OF FINDINGS

-This chapter discusses the research questions in view of the research objectives to assess the roles of credit policy in the performance of commercial banks so as to improve our understanding of the salient issues of the subject matter in line with survey findings and literature reviewed.
+This chapter discusses the research questions in view of the research objectives to assess the roles of credit policy and performance of commercial banks so as to improve our understanding of the salient issues of the subject matter in line with survey findings and literature reviewed.
 In the presentation of findings, tables and figures have been used; frequencies/ percentages have also been used to describe findings.
-Thus the discussions of findings have been organized under the heading of existence and use of credit policy and its effects on performance of commercial banks.
+Thus the discussions of findings have been organized under the heading of existence and use of credit policy and performance of commercial banks.